Mt. Baker Equipment List

 Sewn-Slings

 Must be UIAA or CE rated for climbing.
-Bring 1 double length (120cm, 48in.) sewn sling.
-While nylon is preferred for use with gloves, Dyneema is acceptable.
+While nylon is preferred for use with gloves and ease of untying knots, Dyneema is acceptable.

 Examples